 Heinrich Snethlage 1928a lists several types of humid and dry forest habitats for P. jacucaca, in particular: Humid forest of "terra firme" ("Festlandsurwald"), in Maranhão; dry forest, transitional between humid forest and Caatinga or cerrado ("Monsunwald"); dry palm forest ("Trockener Palmenwald"); and floodplain and gallery forest ("Auenwald und Waldufer") (p.
 516).
 Interestingly, he does not include secondary growth forest or Caatinga.

 More recently, the species was found in dry forest, humid forest, secondary growth Caatinga, and other vegetation types (Roos and Tarso Zuquim Antas 2006).

-In RPPN Mãe-da-Lua, the White-browed Guan is regularly seen in secondary arboreal Caatinga (ca. 20 years old, partly also younger or older), and sometimes in the secondary dry and subhumid forest of the hills of the reserve (vegetation about 35 years old, or older).
+In RPPN Mãe-da-Lua, the White-browed Guan is regularly seen in secondary arboreal Caatinga and in the secondary dry and subhumid forest of the hills of the reserve.

 According to Snethlage 1928a, the breeding period in northern Maranhão is in October and November (p.
 554), and clutch size in eastern Brazil is 3-4 eggs (p.
 573).
 Close to "Rio Grajahú" (probably Rio Grajaú in Maranhão), Snethlage saw in November a female with four recently hatched chicks.
 And in April in Piaui, he encountered half-grown juveniles (Snethlage 1928b, p.
 680).